64octets/coinkite-python/README.md

 `ckapi` is a module you can incorporate into your server-side code.
 It handles authentication and HTTPS traffic (including the all-important certificate verification), plus provides wrappers for some of the most useful API resources.
-It does some magic in the JSON decoding to provide more realistic objects to your programs, decode Decimal numbers correctly, handle errors, and rate-limiting retry/fallback.
+It does magic in the JSON decoding to provide more realistic objects to your programs, and correctly decode `decimal.Decimal` numbers.

 Also included in the library: